Acumatica/Test-SDK-Starter-Guide/ISVTestSDK/ReadMe.txt

 Continued process after initial setup:
 1) Download and extract the testSDK.zip for the same version
-2) Configure the config.xml, and classgenerator.exe.config files.(file output locations, website url, website folder location, screens to generate)
+2) Configure the config.xml, and classgenerator.exe.config files.(file output locations, website url, website folder location, screens to generate (any screen that has been edited by customization))
 3) In your visual studio test project, go to "Manage Nuget Packages" and create a new package source
 4) Name the source with the version number, using the "packages" folder from the TestSDK download folder as the source.
 5) Update/Install the project dependancies/references to use the newly added version